yelkhashab/VisionCubed-API/README.md

 ### Features

 Color Detection: Utilizes the cv2 library for computer vision to detect and categorize the colors of a scrambled Rubik's Cube.
 Solution Algorithm: Integrates the Kociemba library to calculate the optimal solution steps.
+Scramble Algorithm: Generates a random set of moves to scramble a cube.
 3D Visualization: Renders a 3D model of the Rubik's Cube using Three.js or Spline, reflecting the initial scrambled state and animating the solution steps.
-Interactive Controls: Allows users to play, pause, rewind, and fast-forward through the solution animation, facilitating a hands-on learning experience.

 ## Implementation
 ### Tech Stack

 Frontend: React for building the user interface, Three.js/Spline for 3D modeling and animation.
 Backend: Python Flask for handling the computer vision processing and solution computation.
+Possibly Knex for api routes.
+Possibly MySQL for database of user practice history.
 Libraries: cv2 for color detection and image processing, Kociemba for solving algorithm, possibly Socket.IO for real-time communication between the frontend and backend.

 ### APIs

 Webcam API: Access the user's webcam to capture images of the Rubik's Cube.
 Custom API: Developed to communicate the cube's state and solution steps between the backend and the frontend.

 ### Sitemap

 Home Page:
 			Start page with navigation links and a prompt to get started.

 Solve Page:
 			Where users interact with the webcam feed, view the detected cube state, and follow along with the solution animation.

 Learn Page:
 			Where a user will be introduced to the basics of how to  solve a 3x3 cube.
-They can then generate a scramble and follow
-			along a solution using the Beginner's Method to solve the cube.
+They can then generate a scramble and follow along a solution using the Beginner's Method to solve the cube.

 Practice Page:
 			The user can generate a scramble then start a timer to practice solving the cube and track progression.